SAP/ui5-webcomponents/packages/create-package/README.md

 Options:
-    --name <string>     - defines the package name --componentName <string>      - defines the component class name that will be created in your new package --tag <string>      - defines the tag name of the sample web component that will be created in your new package.
+    --name <string>     - defines the package name --component-name <string>      - defines the component class name that will be created in your new package --tag <string>      - defines the tag name of the sample web component that will be created in your new package.
 The tag will be derived from the component name if not provided.
     --enable-typescript - enables TypeScript support for the package --skip              - skips configuration and generates package with a default value for each parameter that wasn't passed
 ```